emer/leabra/rl/README.md

 * The RW and TD DA layers use the `CyclePost` layer-level method to send the DA to other layers, at end of each cycle, after activation is updated.
 Thus, DA lags by 1 cycle, which typically should not be a problem.

-* See the separate `pvlv` package for the full biologically-based pvlv model on top of this basic DA infrastructure.
+* See the separate `pvlv` package for the full biologically based pvlv model on top of this basic DA infrastructure.